ards3-80/strawberry/docs/devcontainer_db.md

 ## Prerequisites

-The following environment variables must be set:
+The following environment variables must be available to the database container, typically via a `.env` file:

 - `POSTGRES_USER`: Database user
 - `POSTGRES_PASSWORD`: Database password
 - `POSTGRES_DB`: Target database name

+> **Note:** In most setups, the `.env` file is automatically generated or populated by GitHub secrets (in CI/CD) or Codespaces secrets.
+Manual setting is usually not required unless running locally outside these environments.

 ## Process Stages